Here’s how to get more information on COVID vaccines in your county

-Phase 1b, which the state is currently in, expands eligibility to residents over the age of 65, along with essential workers such as firefighters, grocery store workers, teachers and inmates.
+Phase 1B expanded eligibility to residents over the age of 65, along with essential workers such as firefighters, grocery store workers, teachers and inmates.

-Phase 1c will extend eligibility to people between the ages of 16 and 64 with high-risk health conditions.
-It also includes additional categories of essential workers.
+Phase 1B+ and 1C extended eligibility to people between the ages of 16 and 64 with high-risk health conditions.
+Those also includes additional categories of essential workers, like restaurant employees.